JamShan/Game-Engine/README.md

  * ### Description

    #### This repository contains the source code for a 3D Game Engine written in C++ using OpenGL ES .
-This Engine was realised during the Workshop organized by Gameloft.
-The worshop started on 15.10.2016 with the duration of 1 semester and was hosted at Politehnica University of Bucharest.
+This Engine was made during a workshop organized by Gameloft.
+The workshop started on 15.10.2016 with the duration of 1 semester and was hosted at University Politehnica of Bucharest.

  * ### Bug Reporting